CREATING A SAFER, GREENER WORLD

 Understanding the User

-In the discovery phase, I designed a short survey to gain a broad understanding of user attitudes towards e-scooter riding and general awareness of riding laws.
+In the discovery phase, in-depth interviews and a short online survey were utilized to help us gain a broad overview of user’s attitudes toward riding e-scooters and their awareness of the riding laws.

 Of respondents preferred riding in locations other than bike lanes.

 Of respondents had no knowledge of scooter regulations in their city.